 - 1.0 A schedule of invoices, due dates, and payment dates, will be issued on an annual basis by Family Space to Providers registered with the licensed home child care program. - 2.0 All Providers must ensure invoices are submitted on time or they will not be paid on the scheduled day.
-Providers will be charged a \$25.00 administrative fee to have their payment issued individually after the due date. - 3.0 The rate for the next age group (Infant to Preschool) will come into effect as of the first day of the month following a child's birthday.
-Under 6 years includes children with birthdays until June 30.
-Then they switch to over 6 age group and are not covered under CWELCC funding and pay full rate not reduced rate. - 4.0 Family Space does not permit additional imposed restrictions outside of the schedule in the signed Parent/Provider agreement.
+Providers will be charged a \$25.00 administrative fee to have their payment issued individually after the due date. - 3.0 The rate for the next age group will come into effect as of the first day of the month following a child's birthday.
+Children turning 6 between January 1 and June 30 will remain under CWELCC rates until June 30.
+For example, if a child turns 6 February 3, they will remain under CWELCC rates until June 30.
+Children turning 6 after June 30 will pay full fee at the first of the month following the child's sixth birthday.
+For example, if a child turns 6 on October 16, they will fall under CWELCC rates until November 1 when they will begin paying full fee.

+4.0 Family Space does not permit additional imposed restrictions outside of the schedule in the signed Parent/Provider agreement.
 For example, a day that a Provider is not available for a full day of care, as per the schedule of care in their Provider/Parent agreement, the Provider can only bill for the hours of care they provided.